James-S-Santangelo/paper-rcourse/paper.md

 statistical and programming skills to primarily upper-year undergraduate biology students.
-Our learning module has three primarily self-contained submodules spanning sixteen lessons: 1) Programming in R, basic data wrangling, and visualizations; 2) Exploratory data analysis, statistics and modelling; and 3) Reproducible science.
+Our learning module has three primarily self-contained submodules spanning sixteen lessons: 1) Programming in R, basic data wrangling, and visualizations; 2) Exploratory data analysis, statistics, and modelling; and 3) Collaborative and reproducible science.
 Our learning module includes eight assignments, distributed throughout the term to assess students' learning and understanding of the material.
-All materials were developed and taught using R Markdown [@rmarkdown], although no prior knowledge of the R programming language [@R] is assumed or expected.
-Our material is licensed under CC-BY 4.0 while the code is under an MIT License.
-The open source and modular nature of our computational and statistical learning module, as well as the focus on the need for greater programming training of future researchers, makes our material an ideal resource for other instructors and we believe it would be an excellent contribution to JOSE.
+All materials were developed and taught using R Markdown, although no prior knowledge of the R programming language is assumed or expected.
+Our material is licensed under CC-BY 4.0 while the code is under a MIT License.
+The open source and modular nature of our computational and statistical learning module, as well as responding to and emphasizing on the need for greater programming training for researchers, makes our material an ideal resource for other instructors and we believe it would be an excellent contribution to JOSE.

 # Main Body